samwiddowson/dbd/README.md

             -   TODO: specifics
         -   TODO: list/consider other resources
     -   store indexed information in database
+-   resource and map validation
+    -   textures referenced in maps which aren't in TEXTUREx
+    -   patches referenced in definitition which aren't in pnames (??or patches subdirectory??)
+    -   WAD specfic format:
+        -   pname patches which don't have a corresponding lump
+        -   patch lumps which aren't in pnames
+    -   doomednums referenced in maps which aren't in MAPINFO
+    -   actor names referenced in MAPINFO which aren't declared in code
+    -   sprites referenced in code which don't exist in resources
 -   Compare map textures to catalogued textures to build a list of requirements
     -   store parsed map resource usage in memory-db ✅
     -   store indexed resource info in memory-db